coderefinery/train-the-trainer/content/video-editing.rst

    * Several chapter definitions.(re-run and you should see a ``.info.txt`` file also generated).
-Video chapter definitions are timestamps, within the like such:
+Video chapter definitions are timestamps of the *original* video, that get translated to timestamps of the *output* video.

      .. code-block:: yaml